wireviz/wireviz-web/README.rst

 issue`_ or submit a patch if you think we should include a new feature, or to report or fix a bug.

+In order to follow the general development discussion, please see `Bringing WireViz to the Web`_.

 Development
 ===========